MadBerry58/The_Hillbilly_Makers/README.md

-# Hillbilly-Makings
+# The Hillbilly Makers' repository
-The hillbilly's take on 3D printing
+A repository for high-ish quality DIY code, electronics and 3D printing